cs19b026iittp/wcag-compliance-checker/README.md

  Installation process
  =============================
  clone the git repository
- run npm i in your vscode to install the nodemodules debug the code
+ run npm i in your vscode to install the node modules debug the code
  In the new vscode code editor write your code -> ctrl+shift+p to run the extension It will highlight the tags that violate the wcag compliance & displays the message on hover over the particular tag.